 Summer means travel.
 Living On The Cheap is all about saving readers money and that includes travel.
 I’m a bit of a suitcase addict — you should see my basement — and every year attend to the Travel Goods Showcase to see what’s new.

-It’s all about FUNCTION, SAFETY, SIZE, and WEIGHT – and avoiding pesky checked bag fees or overweight luggage fees.
+It’s all about FUNCTION, SAFETY, SIZE, and WEIGHT — and avoiding pesky checked bag fees or overweight luggage fees.
 Don’t worry, the examples below are all reasonably priced, most less than $150 and some even cheaper.
 You can find it all online or at local retailers.
-And its okay to get cheaper vs. fancy luggage, as long as you realize that you may have to replace it after a few trips.
-Here are 7 tips that can help you save money when buying new luggage and making sure it doesn’t disappear on your travels.
+And it’s okay to get cheaper vs. fancy luggage, as long as you realize that you may have to replace it after a few trips.
+Here are seven tips that can help you save money when buying new luggage and making sure it doesn’t disappear on your travels.

 Are locks worth it?
 Even if you don’t put anything of great value into checked luggage, it should be locked.
 Newer suitcases have locks built in.
 If you have an older case, you’ll need to buy a TSA-approved lock.
 What that means is TSA has a “master key” agents can use to open your lock should your luggage contents warrant extra scrutiny.
 But be warned: once you check that bag, sometimes bad guys are now using bolt cutters to cut them off.